 Family-friendly policies can mitigate the negative effects of postponing childbearing on total fertility.

 Egg freezing and in-vitro fertilization may help women who delay motherhood bear children at an older age.

 Postponing childbearing may have negative consequences on women’s total fertility.

 It is difficult to assess the causal effects of postponing childbearing because of unobserved differences among women.

-Cross-country comparative research is lacking on the impact of family-friendly policies on the motherhood wage and employment penalties.
+Cross-country comparative research is lacking with respect to the impact of family-friendly policies on motherhood wage and employment penalties.

 More research is needed to assess the unintended consequences of egg freezing and in-vitro fertilization, such as further postponement of childbearing.